Revd Catherine Bowstead - Minister

 Mince Pie Giveaway

-We gave away 600 mince pies again this year kindly sponsored and assisted by Clifton Ingram Solicitors.
+We gave away 600 mince pies again this year.
+Unfortunately after several years of sponsorship, Clifton Ingram are no longer supporting us.
 We started the giveaway at 7am and had run out by 8am.
 The mince pies were wrapped the day before by volunteers from Rose Buddies as well as a fab team of our members.
+This year we used biodegradable polybags to ensure we were environmentally friendly.

 All Age Worship